DMTF/Redfish-Tools/doc-generator/sample_inputs/README.md

   python ../Redfish-Tools/doc-generator/doc_generator.py --config=../Redfish-Tools/doc-generator/sample_inputs/config_for_property_index.json

 Note that the config file for property index output includes some elements that are specific to that mode: DescriptionOverrides.
 Property Index mode does not use a supplemental markdown document.

+## Produce full documentation, in HTML format:

+ python ../Redfish-Tools/doc-generator/doc_generator.py --config=../Redfish-Tools/doc-generator/sample_inputs/config_for_csv.json

+Config file references supplemental file *supplement_for_standard_output.md*.
+(Note that there's a lot of detail in this supplemental file that's irrelevant to CSV output, and is simply ignored.)